 Wind History Map - actual vs. forecasts

-All training is 100% dependent on weather conditions.
-Before coming out, check your email, this web site, or text us to be sure training is not canceled.
-If something comes up, we will attempt to contact scheduled pilots.
+All training is dependent on weather conditions.
+Before coming out, check your email, this web site, or text us to be sure training is not canceled or moved somewhere.
 Training times can vary because of weather or equipment issues.
 Pilots can always arrive earlier than the scheduled times to study the weather, setup, and practice kiting.